 Starting to feel hot and bothered?
 So are your skin cells.
-When we’re not at home binge-watching coverage of the Royal Wedding, we’re outside running around soaking up those UVs.
+When we’re not at home binge-watching the Housewives, we’re outside running around soaking up those UVs.

 Imagine for a second that the same thing is going on in your skin, on a cellular level.
 Think rooftop hopping on a warm night, or swing dancing at a Derby party “swing your partner round and round, chaaaaange partners.”
 That’s free-wheeling, summertime spirit fun, but when the molecules in your body are doing it, things can get a little too free.
 I’m talking free radical.